nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Attesting composite location using Geo-location service (GL)
 Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA APIs (todo - https://www.gsma.com/solutions-and-impact/gsma-open-gateway/gsma-open-gateway-api-descriptions/).

+* Agent gathers the location from H local location sensors (e.g. GPS, GNSS).
+Agent connects to GL using secure connection mechanism like TLS.
+Agent provides the gathered location to GL over the secure connection.

 * Location (L) has a quality associated with it.
 For example, IP address-based L is of lower quality as compared to other sources.

 * GL ensures that the device composition of H (reference to H composition table for further details) is intact (e.g. SIM card not plugged out of H) by periodically polling the state of H. Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
 Host composition (HC) comprises of TPM EK, Mobile-SIM etc.

-* GL derives a combined location, including location quality, from various location sensors for a H with multiple location sensors.
-As an example, GPS is considered less trustworthy as compared to mobile.
+* GL derives a combined location, including location quality, from various location sensors for a H with multiple location sensors -- this includes the gathered location from Agent running on H. As an example, GPS is considered less trustworthy as compared to mobile.

 * The composite location comprises of combined geo-location (which includes location quality), time and host composition (TPM EK, mobile-SIM etc.).
 GL signs the composite location with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.